 When I am not at the front desk, you will usually find me at home tending to my ever-growing plant collection—or doting on my beloved lizard babies (they definitely run the place).
 I am an avid reader with a soft spot for independent bookstores—The Well-Read Moose and Barnes & Noble know me well!
 I also love spending time with my family, going on bike rides, and finding new adventures with my brothers.

 I am a first-year Marriage and Family Therapy student at Whitworth University.
 As an intern at Bigfoot Counseling, I am gaining hands-on experience in providing compassionate, client-centered therapy under the supervision of experienced professionals.
 I work with individuals, couples, and families, providing a supportive, non-judgmental space where you can explore your challenges and discover new ways to navigate life.
-I am currently trained in Gottman therapy, and I will soon be trained in Emotion-Focused Therapy.
+I am currently trained in Gottman Therapy Level One and recently completed Level One in Emotion-Focused Therapy.

 Becoming a therapist has been a dream of mine for a long time.
 My therapy journey was fueled by a deep desire to create a space where people feel heard and supported.